Frequently Asked Questions about the Grants Program

 A. Every grant application must have the following signatures:

-They may choose not to endorse a grant, and if so, the Foundation will not consider a grant that does not have the proper signatures.
+It is their choice whether to endorse a grant, however, the Foundation will not consider a grant that does not have the proper signatures.

 Q. What can be funded through a Foundation grant?